thoughtbot/superglue/docs/tutorial.md

 ### Add the views

-Next lets add the following views.
+Next, let's add the following views.

 - `app/views/greets/show.json.props`
 - `app/views/greets/show.jsx`

-The Superglue installation generator also adds a `application/superglue.html.erb`, which will be used as the default html template for every controller action.
+The Superglue installation generator also adds an `application/superglue.html.erb`, which will be used as the default HTML template for every controller action.

 Click the tabs below to see the contents:

 === "1. `show.json.props`"
     If you've used Jbuidler, this should look familiar.
-Here, we're using [props_template], a Jbuilder inspired templating DSL built for superglue.
+Here, we're using [props_template], a Jbuilder inspired templating DSL built for Superglue.

     [props_template]: https://github.com/thoughtbot/props_template